 And if you’re a water-loving family, I encourage you to get in the water (see what that looks like)!
 Many of my families do a full change into beach wear so they can play and splash.
 No need to keep the kids dry and clean here!

-So whether you’re a planner with a Google Sheet or someone who’s just realized their beach photo dreams are scheduled for nap time, I hope this gave you a clearer picture of how to make your session a good one.
-Family photos in Oahu don’t need to be stiff, awkward, or overly staged.
-They can be joyful, a little messy, and wonderfully real—just like the people in them.
+So whether you’re a planner with a spreadsheet or someone who just realized your beach photo dreams collide with nap time, I hope this gave you a clearer picture of how to make your session a good one.
+Family photos in Oʻahu don’t have to be stiff or stressful—they can be joyful, a little messy, and wonderfully real, just like your crew.

-And if you’d like some help making all these decisions disappear into the background while you just enjoy time with your favorite people—well, that’s what we’re here for.
+And if you’d like a photographer who makes all the logistics fade into the background while you just enjoy your favorite people, that’s what we’re here for.

 Click through, reach out, or let the trade winds decide.
 We’ve got you.